bangbangcon/bangbangcon.github.io/sponsors.md

 ### PHENOMENAL Sponsor!!! (**$12,000**)

+* A staffable booth with space for swag, company information
 * 5 reserved tickets for employees[*](#note-on-tickets)
-* Discord perks for employees: sponsor highlight, and dedicated channel for your organization
+* Roll-up poster or other signage
+* Verbal thanks during conference
 * Logo on welcome slide
-* Verbal thanks during conference
 * Logo on website
 * Our undying gratitude!

 ### EXCELLENT Sponsor!! (**$7,000**)

+* Space on a shared table for freebies/swag
 * 2 reserved tickets for employees[*](#note-on-tickets)
+* Roll-up poster or other signage
+* Verbal thanks during conference
 * Logo on welcome slide
-  * Verbal thanks during conference
 * Logo on website
 * Our undying gratitude!

 ### AWESOME Sponsor! (**$3,000**)

+* Space on a shared table for freebies/swag
 * Verbal thanks during conference
+* Logo on welcome slide
 * Logo on website
 * Our undying gratitude!